Your Support is Appreciated

-The society has been open for research during the pandemic.
-Our NEW tours are underway.
-We also have NEW Displayson exhibit in our Museum and NEW Items in our Gift Shop.
-A mask is required to enter.
+Tours are underway.
+Displays on exhibit in our Museum.
+NEW Items in our Gift Shop.
+Masks are required to enter.
 Thank you for your courtesy and understanding.

 NEW SHENANGO CHINA DISPLAY